Integrated Data Models

 How researchers have been invited to participate

-A panel of researchers (comprising both users and researchers from external organizations) were invited and selected to participate in a campaign planning meeting, based on their domain expertise and experience.
+A panel of researchers (comprising both EMSL AMP2 Science Workshop participants and additional researchers from external organizations) were invited to participate in the initial community science meeting based on their domain expertise, experience, and overlapping interests with AMP2.

 Required participant background